sjoerdvansteenkiste/binding-tf/README.md

-# Perceptual grouping in TensorFlow
+# Binding by Reconstruction Clustering in TensorFlow
-An implementation of the perceptual grouping framework as described in ["Binding by Reconstruction Clustering"](http://arxiv.org/abs/1511.06418) implemented in TensorFlow.
-Datasets and evaluation scripts can be found [here](https://github.com/Qwlouse/Binding)
+A TensorFlow implementation of the perceptual grouping framework as described in ["Binding by Reconstruction Clustering"](http://arxiv.org/abs/1511.06418).
+Additional resources for can be found [here](https://github.com/Qwlouse/Binding)

 ## Dependencies and Setup